 Missing Rental Fees

 At the time you might have preferred to pay the overdue fee on that library book you loved, the Netflix DVD you lost, or the Blockbuster VCR that your dog destroyed.
 It seems wild to judge your ability to pay a mortgage on such insignificant rentals, but these records can be collected and used as a judge of character.
 Always be sure to deal with issues on such accounts immediately so it doesn’t linger and affect you later.
+Understanding the 3 types of reverse mortgages available can also play a crucial role in making informed financial decisions for your future

 Fraud on inactive accounts